 Patient-reported depression was captured using the 20-item Centre for Epidemiologic Studies Depression Scale (CES-D)(36).
 Higher scores indicate greater levels of depression (range 0-60).
 A recent meta-review demonstrated that CES-D was responsive to change and suitable for screening for depression in people with cancer(37).

 A score of ≥20 has previously been used in studies involving people with cancer to define a ‘clinically significant level’ of depression(38) and has been shown to be highly concordant with psychiatric interviews(34).
 A recent meta-analysis examining the screening accuracy of CES-D noted the ≥20 cut-off to be more appropriate when compared to the standard ≥16 cut-off(35).
-Thus the ≥20 cut-off was selected as an indicator of a clinically significant levels of depression for this study.
+Thus the ≥20 cut-off was selected as an indicator of a clinically significant levels of depression for this study but this does not constitute a formal diagnosis of clinical depression.

 Determinants/Covariates